11 minute read

 You can use an easy-to-use calculator to estimate customer retention rate by CleverTap here.

 Average resolution is a metric that measures the average time taken by customer service agents to resolve issues or convert inbound sales.

-During operating hours, customer support reps typically manage multiple consumer conversations at once.
-This makes it important for you to keep a track of the average resolution time.
+During operating hours, customer support reps typically manage multiple customer conversations at once.
+This makes it important for you to keep a track of the Average Resolution Time.

 6. Average Conversion Rate

-Average Conversion Rate is the average number of conversions per ad interaction, in percentage.
+Average Conversion Rate is the average number of conversions per interaction, in percentage.